rhkddud3917/Spring_project/README.md

 5. Java

 I made this application with Java language.
 I used Maven for build tool, Tomcat for WAS, MySQL for database and Spring framework.
+Through JDBC, I could link my application with MySQL and Mybais makes it easier.

+## Introduce